25% of any purchase made from this website will be donated to Rosemary Farms Horse Sanctuary

 At some point, the land at the corner of Evans Parkway and Georgia Avenue on the southbound side was cleared.
 A building was constructed.
 It was a branch of the Maryland School of Art and Design.
 The area not cleared was wooded and provided a terrific voyeuristic hiding place for a small boy with a large dream.
 I could sneak across the street, trek through the woods and climb a tree and watch students through the windows.
 There would be drawing and painting classes.
 I saw my first naked person and was amazed at how all the people drew the same thing so differently and yet all the same.
 I wanted to go to a school like that.

-It was in the late 60’s that I sojourned to New Orleans, Louisiana. $300 was enough to rent a garage for six months.
+In the late 60’s that I sojourned to New Orleans, Louisiana. $300 was enough to rent a garage for six months.
 It was my studio and living space.
 I garnered my eight foot section of fence at Jackson Square and dove into the artist’s community.
 I sold work by day and painted and replenished my inventory by night.
 The phrase “starving artist” covered more than the need for food.
 Artist’s starve for a sense of time, sometimes for heat and always for just the right light.

 Since those early days, I have continued to work and grow within my field.
 I am no different from my peers.
 We have all dabbled in many areas.
 We have all attempted different media.
 We create and seek to share our personal vision.
 A great deal of my visual work is here.
 I hope you enjoy.